bistrulli/REMEMBER/README.md

     jupyter notebook
     ```
 2. Open `replicateExp.ipynb`.
 This notebook contains various examples demonstrating how to:
-    - Load and preprocess event logs.
+    - Load and preprocess event logs;
-    - Mine VLMC models.
+    - Mine VLMC models;
-    - Calculate likelihoods.
+    - Calculate likelihoods;
     - Replicate experiments from the associated paper.

     One of the examples in the notebook utilizes the **Road Traffic Fine Management Process** event log.
-This dataset is publicly available at [https://data.4tu.nl/articles/dataset/Road_Traffic_Fine_Management_Process/12683249](https://data.4tu.nl/articles/dataset/Road_Traffic_Fine_Management_Process/12683249) and is used to demonstrate practical application of the REMEMBER tool.
+This dataset is publicly available at [https://data.4tu.nl/articles/dataset/Road_Traffic_Fine_Management_Process/12683249](https://data.4tu.nl/articles/dataset/Road_Traffic_Fine_Management_Process/12683249) and is used to demonstrate a practical application of the REMEMBER tool.

 ---